Shinwari536/census_check_zkp/ReadMe.md

 ## Compute multiplication of 2 numbers

-- Assuming the result will be 33n is the in the given list.
 - Create a directory `outputs` to store the compiled files

 # 1- To compile: